Tomato4cc/Crypter/README.md

 Alternative PES file crypter v1.0.
-Supports decryption/encryption of PES EDIT files and zlibbing/unzlibbing of several filetypes either one-by-one or in larger batches inside a folder.
+Supports decryption/encryption of PES EDIT files and zlibbing/unzlibbing of various filetypes either one-by-one or in larger batches inside a folder.

 Usage: